Respecting Human Rights

 Canon Inc. also has a reporting system through which external stakeholders can report specific human rights concerns associated with Canon's corporate activities.

-The table below indicates reported human rights-related cases and reported cases where compliance violations were found over the past three years.
-There were no cases of serious human rights-related compliance violations.
+The table below indicates the number of reported human rights‑related whistleblowing reports, reported cases, and reported cases in which compliance violations were found, over the past three years.
+There was no case of serious human rights related compliance violation.

 (no.)